Skip to main content

 Think of insulin as the master regulator of your metabolic engine.
 Its influence extends far beyond blood sugar control.
 Chronically elevated insulin levels, a hallmark of metabolic dysfunction, send a cascade of disruptive signals throughout the endocrine system.
 This can directly impact the production and balance of other key hormones.

 For instance, high insulin can suppress the production of sex hormone-binding globulin (SHBG), a protein that binds to testosterone and estrogen, leaving more of these hormones in a free, and sometimes imbalanced, state.
 In women, high insulin can stimulate the ovaries to produce more testosterone, contributing to conditions like Polycystic Ovary Syndrome (PCOS).
-In men, the metabolic chaos of can impair the function of the testes, leading to lower testosterone production.
+In men, the metabolic chaos of insulin resistance can impair the function of the testes, leading to lower testosterone production.

 The Pillars of Biological Calibration